Morteza-Khazaei/nitropulse/README.md

 # SAR Backscatter Inversion Package

-A comprehensive Python package for estimating soil and vegetation parameters from Sentinel-1 radar data using ground-based measurements from RISMA (Real-time In-Situ Soil Monitoring for Agriculture) networks.
+A Python package for estimating soil and vegetation parameters from Sentinel-1 radar data using ground-based measurements from RISMA (Real-time In-Situ Soil Monitoring for Agriculture) networks.

 ## Overview

-This package orchestrates a complete workflow for SAR backscatter inversion, including:

-- **Data Integration**: Combines Sentinel-1 radar data with ground-truth measurements from RISMA stations
-- **Phenology Modeling**: Determines crop growth stages using BBCH (Biologische Bundesanstalt, Bundessortenamt und CHemische Industrie) scale
-- **Inversion Algorithm**: Estimates soil moisture, vegetation parameters, and surface roughness
-- **Machine Learning**: Trains ensemble Random Forest models for parameter estimation
-- **Cloud Integration**: Uploads trained models to Google Earth Engine for large-scale applications

-## Workflow Components

 The inversion workflow consists of the following main steps: